Epsom and Ewell: Elections

 Since the last boundary changes in 2023 the council has comprised 35 councillors representing 14 wards, with each ward electing two or three councillors.
-Elections are held every four years.
+Elections were held every four years.

+Further full borough council elections were cancelled in 2026, and an election for the new East Surrey Council was held instead.
+East Surrey Council will formally come into being and take over local government functions in the area on 1 April 2027, at which point Epsom and Ewell Borough Council and the borough of Epsom and Ewell will be abolished.

 Epsom and Ewell Parliamentary Constituency is one of the most Conservative seats and contains the entirety of the borough.
 As the population is not large enough for a full seat, it has also contained neighbouring areas.
 Since 1997 it also contains Ashtead, part of the Mole Valley district.
 Before boundaries changed in 1997 the constituency instead contained Banstead to the east, which is part of Reigate and Banstead borough.

 Premises

 The council is based at Epsom Town Hall on The Parade, which was completed in 1934 for the old Epsom Urban District Council.

 Geography

 One of the "Borough of Epsom and Ewell" signs placed at a boundary, on Epsom Lane North, Epsom Downs.

 The borough is at a range of elevations, scaling the lower slopes of the North Downs and drains into a large stream which springs above the surface in Ewell, the Hogsmill River which drains into the Thames at Kingston.
 The borough comprises: